Can you briefly describe your role and mission at Ultimate?

-How will the funding influence the scientific priorities of ultimate.ai?
+How will the funding influence the scientific priorities of Ultimate?

 Horizon 2020 and private funding will help us invest more in long term and experimental AI technologies - which would be more challenging without it.
 With this, we can explore new possibilities and develop tech which widens the technological gap between us and the competition even further.
 A rapidly growing startup needs to be very mindful of the scalability of its tech.
 It is harder to commit to new disruptive tools when the majority of resources are tied to supporting existing infrastructure.
 Funding will change this, allowing us to keep pushing both sides forward rapidly at the same time.

-What advice would you tell yourself if you could travel back in time 3 years ago (founding year of ultimate.ai)?
+What advice would you tell yourself if you could travel back in time 5 years ago (the year Ultimate was founded)?